Labor Day Sale! Save $100 + Get Free Shipping

 As we celebrate Labor Day and heading back to school, it reminds me how on Labor Day of 2014 someone posted a photo of me on Facebook being over my ideal weight that made my mouth drop.
 It is likely one of the most unflattering pictures I’ve ever taken.
 As I found myself scrambling to have it taken down, I started realizing how frequently I would take a photo and crop out my body or just outright avoid being in photos.
-So, as much as I hated the photo, it made me realize that I had lost sight of my health over the last year and was being a little too forgiving for letting myself gain weight as I aged.
+So, as much as I hated the photo, it made me realize that I had lost sight of my health over the last year.
+Also, that I was being a little too forgiving for letting myself gain weight as I aged.

 Labor Day 2014 Facebook Photo